kattkao/catkao-clone-2020/README.md

 # Catkao Clone 2020
-This Project has been created for 2-weeks bootcamp by NomadCoders
+This Project has been created for 2-weeks Challenge by NomadCoder